Odinaka-123/MAGEN/README.md

 - MongoDB integration with Mongoose models for users, breaches, and alerts.
 - Authentication and authorization (JWT).
 - Breach detection and alerting logic.
+- Email alert service using Nodemailer and Gmail (see `services/emailService.js`).
-- Email and dark web scanning services.
+- Dark web scanning service.
 - Logging and utility helpers.

 ### Frontend